 - Frequent braking and rear-end collisions can be avoided.

-As cars in bumper-to-bumper traffic are more prone to accidents than any other, having car insurance in hand can save you from unforeseen incidents caused due to negligence of traffic safety rules.
+- As cars in a traffic bumper-to-bumper are more prone to accidents than any other, having car insurance in hand can save you from unforeseen incidents caused due to negligence of traffic safety rules.
 It will help you deal with the accidental damage caused to your car and also if there are any third-party losses.